 amenities, but few services – May have some facilities or features of Superior

 Tourist Class – Accommodations may be standardized – Often in locations

 1. Moderate Tourist Class

-A budget property with a no frills approach, providing basic accommodations for the traveler.
+A budget property with a no frills approach, providing basic accommodations for the traveler at a low-cost.